theolivenbaum/resin/README.md

 _"If it's not zero-config it's not Resin."_
 _- Creator of Resin_

-_"Software that needs to be configured before I can use it
+_"Software that needs to be configured before you can use it
 as the tool it is supposed to be, is not a tool at all."_
 _- User of software_